Understanding the Disease of Addiction

 Our Santa BarbaraDrug & Alcohol Treatment Center

 The struggles each person faces with addiction are individual and unique.
-At our Santa Barbara addiction treatment center, we specialize in comprehensive treatment programs designed to meet your unique treatment needs and goals.
+At our Santa Barbara Drug and Alcohol Treatment Center we specialize in comprehensive treatment programs designed to meet your unique treatment needs and goals.
 During your stay at Stillwater, you work to heal while enjoying a luxury treatment setting with ocean views, a professional chef, nutrition specialists, and a vast array of traditional and alternative therapy options.
 We strive to offer our clients a wide variety of holistic and evidence-based treatments and only the best exclusive programming to alleviate anxiety, stress, and relief from a life of addiction.
 Stillwater is dedicated to providing a warm and inviting sanctuary that allows our clients to become immersed in the benefits of a collective, healing, healthy and positive environment.

 In addition to the evidence-based addiction therapy you would expect from a professional treatment facility, we provide sought-after holistic healing opportunities, including massage therapy, aromatherapy, acupuncture, yoga, meditation, reiki, and energy healing.
 Our large, spacious rooms each have flat-screen televisions, and our facility provides access to onsite fitness, pool, spa, and housekeeping services for our clients.
 We understand how valuable privacy is to the healing process.
 To ensure you receive the most comprehensive treatment in a private and secure location, our location is gated for privacy.